NMDC Ltd Management Discussions.

 iii) Indian iron ore industry will continue to be uncompetitive on a global level due to higher rates of royalty and other levies such as DMF, NMET, Export duty etc. as well as significantly higher logistic costs.

-iv) Increasing regulatory pressure on environment, safety and sustainability.
+iv) Increasing regulatory pressure on environment, health and safety and sustainability.

 v) Disturbances due to Maoist activities in Bailadila region from where majority of NMDCs production comes.